Mhamedben/buzzline-06-Mhamed/README.md

    The producer continuously generates mock sentiment data for various stock tickers (e.g., AAPL, TSLA, MSFT, etc.) and sends it to a Kafka topic.
 Each data point includes: A timestamp, A stock ticker and a sentiment score (between -1 and 1), which represents the overall sentiment around the stock.

 ### 2. Consumer (Consumer_Mhamed.py):
 The consumer listens to the Kafka topic, stores incoming sentiment data in an SQLite database, and visualizes the data using real-time charts.
-The consumer generates:
+    - The consumer generates
-   -1 Bar Chart: Displays the current sentiment score for each stock ticker.
+      - Bar Chart: Displays the current sentiment score for each stock ticker.
-   -2 Line Chart: Shows the sentiment trend over time, smoothed with a moving average.
+      - Line Chart: Shows the sentiment trend over time, smoothed with a moving average.
-   -3 Volatility Chart: Displays the sentiment volatility (standard deviation) for each ticker.
+      - Volatility Chart: Displays the sentiment volatility (standard deviation) for each ticker.

 ### 4. Start Kafka and Zookeeper:
   - Start Zookeeper (Terminal 1)